 Discourage development in environmentally sensitive locations.

-Wonthaggi North Growth Area
+Wonthaggi North East Growth Area

 Encourage urban development.

 Establish new neighbourhood nodes in emerging urban growth areas.

-Apply Development Plans for future growth areas.
+Facilitate growth in accordance with the Wonthaggi North East Precinct Structure Plan and development plans approved for this locality.

 Encourage the majority of residential expansion to locate in the north east of Wonthaggi.
 Ensure future residential development provides a sustainable mix of infill development.
 Discourage low density residential land to the north and east of Wonthaggi.